Off-Page SEO

 Macro-influencers

-With follower counts ranging from 500,000 to 1 million, macro-influencers strike a balance between reach and engagement.
+Macro-influencers have between 500,000 and 1 million followers.
+They strike a good balance between reach and engagement.

-They have a substantial following and can help increase brand exposure to a wide audience while still maintaining a level of interaction with their followers.
+They have a large following that can increase brand exposure widely while still interacting with fans.

 Mid-tier influencers